Quantum Error Correction for Beginners: Introduction

 Along with QEC, other methods of protecting quantum information were also developed.
-These other techniques would technically be placed in a separate category of error avoidance rather than error correction.
-The most well known technique of error avoidance is protocols such as decoherence free subspaces (DFS)~\cite{DG97,DG98,ZR97,ZR97+,DG98+,LW03}.
-While this protocol has the mathematical structure of a self correcting quantum code, it is largely a technique to suppress certain, well structured, noise models.
-As with QEC, this field of error avoidance is vast, now incorporating ideas from optimal control to create specially designed control sequences to counteract the effect of errors induced from environmental coupling.
-These new methods of dynamical decoupling can take simple structures such as Bang-Bang control~\cite{VL98,VT98,Z99}, to more complicated and generalized protocols to help decouple qubits from the environment~\cite{VKL99,FLP04,VK03,VK05}.
+These other techniques would technically be placed in a separate category of error suppression rather than error correction.
+The distinction between error suppression and error correction is also known as passive and active QEC, the latter terminology is much more prevalent in the theoretical community.
+The most well known techniques of error suppression are protocols such as decoherence free subspaces (DFS)~\cite{PSE96,DG97,LCW98,DG98,ZR97,ZR97+,DG98+,LW03}.
+DFS protocols are passive, encoding information in a subspace which is invariant under the dynamics that generate errors.
+Active methods for error suppression include applying repeated rotations to qubits such that these rotations, combined with the natural dynamics that induce errors partially cancel.
+These methods were initially referred to as Bang-Bang control~\cite{VL98,VT98,Z99} and developed primarily for NMR systems.
+In recent years these techniques have been further generalized and optimized for use in essentially all quantum information processing systems~\cite{VKL99,FLP04,VK03,VK05,KL05,U07}.
+These more advanced techniques are now routinely categorized as dynamical decoupling protocols.
+As with QEC, this field is vast, incorporating well established ideas from quantum control to create specially designed control sequences to suppress errors before more resource intensive encoding is applied.